 Skinbetter Science is a luxury cosmetics brand that partners with dermatologists to sell their products.
 The brand has won awards from beauty publishers like Allure, and describes itself as “A New Paradigm In Skincare.”

-But are Skinbetter Science products worth the high cost, or are they a waste of money?
-Are they really better than cheaper alternatives?
-Does Skinbetter Science use any questionable additive ingredients?
+But are Skinbetter Science products worth the high cost?
+Do they contain research-backed ingredients for improving skin?
+Does Skinbetter Science use any unhealthy ingredients?
 And how do real customers rate and describe their experience with this brand?

-In this article we’ll answer all of these questions and more as we analyze the ingredients in Skinbetter Science’s best sellers (AlphaRet Overnight Cream and Alto Defense Serum) based on medical studies to give our take on whether the brand is worth the money or not.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Skinbetter Science’s best sellers (AlphaRet Overnight Cream and Alto Defense Serum) to give our take on whether or not they're likely to be effective for improving skin, and whether or not they're healthy.

-We’ll feature unsponsored customer reviews and share our thoughts on the model of requiring customers to purchase through a dermatologist.
+We’ll also feature real customer reviews, and share our thoughts on the model of requiring customers to purchase through a dermatologist.

-The ingredients in AlphaRet Overnight Cream are shown above.
+The ingredients in Skinbetter Science AlphaRet Overnight Cream are shown below:

 Glycolic acid is described as a “topical therapy” that can improve skin texture, tone and sheen in a clinical trial published in the Journal of Cosmetic Dermatology.